-Figure 2c) compares the magnitude of variable coefficients for the best regression model from each input group.
+Figure 2c) compares the value of variable coefficients for the best regression model with the same class imbalance strategy from each input group.
 Regression models allow for clearer interpretability of variable contributions, so even though this is not the best performing model for either input features group, its performance is within the 95% confidence interval.
-For both input feature groups, the best regression model happens to be penalized multinomial regression (Nibbering and Hastie 2022).
+The best regression model is penalized multinomial regression (Nibbering and Hastie 2022) with ROSE sub-sampling .
 This model type performs regularization, i.e. aims to reduce the number of input features by forcing coefficients of insignificant variables towards 0.
-For the “Climate + Demographics” input features group the best multinomial model used SMOTE sub-sampling and that of the best “+ Buildings” input features group used ROSE sub-sampling.
-Also here the error bars represent the 95% confidence interval, which we calculated from 30 bootstrapped sample iterations, each with a different training and test data split.
-We greyed out points where the 95% confidence interval included 0.
-Variable names that are crossed out were eliminated during pre-processing due to zero or near-zero variance.
-We find that in the “Climate + Demographics” model, the variables with the largest magnitude are (in decreasing order): poverty, non-white, renting, employment, older than 65, and lives alone.
-For the “+ Buildings” model, the variables with the largest magnitude are (in decreasing order): energy insecurity, non-white, poverty, infiltration, renting, AC type, employment, and thermally massive roof.
-What is most striking is the high magnitude of the coefficient for energy insecurity, in comparison to that of any other variable.
-(Hernández 2016) When comparing the input groups, we see that almost the model selects almost the same demographics variables, however the magnitude of the coefficient is higher for the same variable in the “Climate + Demographics” model.
+As before, the error bars represent the 95% confidence interval, which we calculated from 30 bootstrapped sample iterations, each with a different training and test data split.
+We greyed out points where the 95% confidence interval included 0 the null hypothesis.
+Our focus here is on variables that make the strongest contribution towards prediction of temperature-related illness, rather than identifying causal relationships.
+We find that in the “Climate + Demographics” model, the variables with the largest magnitude are (in decreasing order): poverty, Hispanic ethnicity, and renting,.
+For the “+ Buildings” model, the variables with the largest magnitude are (in decreasing order): HVAC operation cost, HVAC maintenance cost, and infiltration.
+When comparing the input groups, we see that the model selects almost the same demographics variables, however the magnitude of the coefficient is higher for the same variable in the “Climate + Demographics” model.

+Our results of variable contribution are mostly consistent with demographic patterns previously found to be highly correlated with temperature-related health hazards, such as being of a non-white race or ethnicity, unemployment or retired status, low education level, renting, and poverty.
+Some variables, like over 65 and living alone showed a negative correlation with temperature-related illness, though we would have expected the opposite from the public health literature.
+Some variables had relatively large confidence intervals, such as windows per room, heating design temperature, and cooling design temperature.
+This indicates that within our 30 bootstrapped iterations, there is a wide range of uncertainty in the contribution of these variables.
+While our analysis of variable contribution does not represent causal relationships, it is relevant for prioritizing data collection that can lead to more accurate predictions of the occurrence temperature-related health hazards.

-Figure 2: a) Overall machine learning model performance across all 80 iterations along three metrics: balanced accuracy, recall, and precision.
+Figure 2: a) Overall machine learning model performance across all 70 iterations along three performance metrics: balanced accuracy, recall, and precision.
 Each bar represents a machine learning model trained with the same input features group, class imbalance handling scheme, and algorithm.
 The error bars represent the 95% confidence interval calculated from 30 bootstrapped samples, each with a different training and test data split. b) Shows the performance for the best machine learning model from each input features group.
 We calculated statistical significance using a paired t-test by bootstrap iteration i.e. the same training and test data split, and the effect size from Cohen’s d.
-We interpreted Cohen’s d as follows: 0.4 < |d| < 1.15 for recommended minimum practical effect, 1.15 < |d| < 2.70 for moderate effect, and |d| > 2.70 for strong effect (Ferguson 2009). c) Shows the variable contribution from the best regression model.
+We interpreted Cohen’s d as follows: 0.4 < |d| < 1.15 for recommended minimum practical effect, 1.15 < |d| < 2.70 for moderate effect, and |d| > 2.70 for strong effect (Ferguson 2009). c) Shows the variable coefficient from the best regression model.
 Also here the error bars represent the 95% confidence interval, which we calculated from 30 bootstrapped sample iterations, each with a different training and test data split.
 We greyed out points where the 95% confidence interval included 0.
-Variable names that are crossed out were eliminated during pre-processing due to zero or near-zero variance.

 Discussion